nanjalaruth/Somatic-and-Germline-variant-Identification-from-Tumor-and-normal-Sample-Pairs/README.md

 * TRAILING - remove trailing bases with low quality of 10
 * MINLEN - remove reads below 25 bases long
 * ILLUMINACLIP - used to remove adapters
+	* _Trused3-PE - adapter_
-	* _Trused3-PE - adapter_, _2 - Maximum mismatch count_, _30 - Accuracy of the match between the two ‘adapter ligated’ reads for PE palindrome read alignment_, _10 - Accuracy of the match between any adapter against a read_, _8 - Minimum length of adapter that needs to be detected (PE specific/ palindrome mode_
+	* _2 - Maximum mismatch count_
+	* _30 - Accuracy of the match between the two ‘adapter ligated’ reads for PE palindrome read alignment_
+	* _10 - Accuracy of the match between any adapter against a read_
+	* _8 - Minimum length of adapter that needs to be detected (PE specific/ palindrome mode_

 The post trimming multiqc report can be found [here](post_trim_multiqc_report_linux.html).
 It is evident from the report that the quality of the reads improved having per base quality scores above 35 and no adapters observed.
 After trimming an average of 0.73% normal reads and 1.24% tumor reads were lost.

 **NB: To view the multiqc html reports download the files and view them from your browser.**

 ## Mapped read postprocessing
  After mapping of the sample sequences against the reference genome with the aim of determining the most likey source of the observed sequencing read.
 A sAM(sequence   alignment/map)format output is generated.
 The file has a single unified format for storing read alignments to a reference genome.